tricinel/svelte-timezone-picker/README.md

 # Svelte Timezone Picker

-You need a timezone picker that will allow the user to pick a timezone from a list of timezones and provide you with the converted datetime for that timezone.
+You need a timezone picker that will allow the user to pick a timezone from a list.
 You want it to be accessible and follow the ARIA design pattern for a [select](https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html).

 This is a component that controls all user interactions and state for you.
 It follows best practices and accessibility guidelines.